Telegram Channel Analytics: Track Performance Like a Pro

 Calculation: Post views ÷ Total subscribers × 100

-Low view rate indicates:
+Low view rate may indicate:

-- Inactive subscribers
+- Inactive or ghost subscribers accumulated over time

-- Poor posting times
+- Poor posting times for your audience’s time zone

-- Too many posts (notification fatigue)
+- Too many posts causing notification fatigue

 Forward Rate